 Laura is a comedy writer, performer and journalist.
 She has written for The New Yorker, People, Esquire, ESPN, Vanity Fair, Cosmopolitan, E!, The Washington Post, McSweeney's and Men's Fitness, and held editor positions at OK!, In Touch and Life & Style.
 Laura was an entertainment correspondent for People magazine and hosted ESPN's poker show Inside Deal.
 She wrote jokes for season 5 of TruTV's show Billy on the Street and the book Coloring for Grown-Ups: Holiday Fun.
 She's appeared in episodes of Morgan Spurlock’s comedy series, Mansome, in the UCB web series 24X24, and in the short film What We Talk About When We Talk About Zombies.
 As an entertainment commentator she's appeared on VH1, The Insider, Extra, Entertainment Tonight, E!, MTV, MSNBC, CNN's Showbiz Tonight and Fox News.
 She studied improv and sketch at the Upright Citizens Brigade and Peoples Improv Theater and graduated from the University of Southern California, where she won Rolling Stone magazine’s college journalism contest for entertainment reporting.
 Previous semi-relationships, hookups, makeouts and one-night stands include: an Olympian, a chemist, a Hollywood screenwriter, a famous actor, a Frenchman, a model, a trust funder, a bartender, a film critic, a poker champion, a DJ, a student body president, a skydiver, a minor league baseball player, a fireman, a lawyer, two paparazzi photographers and a runner-up on Survivor.

 Angela is a comedy writer, performer and marketing/social media director based in New York City.
-She wrote jokes for season 5 of TruTV's show Billy on the Street and is a story producer on the upcoming Seriously TV show starring comedian Scott Rogowsky.
+She wrote jokes for season 5 of TruTV's show Billy on the Street and was a story producer on the "ambush comedy talk show" Start Talkin' with Scott Rogowsky.
 As a marketing director she’s done everything from plan a prom for privileged preschoolers to promoting a band comprised solely of singing gynecologists.
 She studied sketch comedy at the Peoples Improv Theater.
 Her training in the first ever Murderfist workshop, “How To Make A Million Dollars Doing Sketch Comedy,” is where she learned the recipe for fake blood, combined with a childhood love of The Carol Burnett Show, results in what some might call a unique comedic sensibility.
 Previous relationships, disappointments, and makeouts include: a fisherman, a part-time professor, a production assistant, a state park employee, an accountant, a veterinarian, the guy that played Jesus in her high school production of Godspell, several stand-ups, and one guy who identified as a “revolutionary."
 She’s been told on Tinder that she’s “not naughty enough,” which she agrees is accurate.